Online Safety Tips | Safe YouTube | Privacy

 - Make your passwords more complicated by using a combination of letters (upper and lower case), numbers and symbols.

 - Always use privacy settings and ‘opt out’ buttons within your online accounts, including but not limited to, your social media accounts.
-This limits how much information is being shared.
+This key component of internet safety limits how much information is being shared.

 - Turn off GSP settings on apps to limit the tracking of your location.
 With the exception of maps and Google search for the purposes of finding local events and businesses, there is really no reason for apps or websites to know where you are located.